CRMTH/RITHM/README.md

 # Project team updates:

 _**`4 Apr.
 2018`** - Our paper related to RITHM has been accepted for publication at American Journal of Public Health.
-This paper will provide practical considerations for enhancing the validity of RITHM implementations related to collecting, formatting, and human coding of data._
+[This paper](https://doi.org/10.2105/AJPH.2018.304497) provides practical considerations for enhancing the validity and reproducibility of Twitter content analysis._

 _**`1 Mar.
 2018`** - Our ongoing research is now funded through a grant from the US National Cancer Institute ([R01-CA225773](https://taggs.hhs.gov/Detail/AwardDetail?arg_AwardNum=R01CA225773&arg_ProgOfficeCode=110); PI: Primack)._